katemayuri/FinancialDashboard/README.md

 ## 🙌 Acknowledgements

-This dashboard was developed as a part of the **CSCI 6406: Data Visualization** course project at [Your University Name Here].
+This dashboard was developed as a part of the **CSCI 6406: Data Visualization** course project at Dalhousie University.

 ---